freenet/web/hugo-site/content/news/weekly-dev-meeting-2024-10-11.md

   - Significant cleanup has been done, focusing on resolving issues with transporters and dependencies.
-  - Most transporters are functioning properly, and the remaining issues are expected to be fixed within the next few days.
+  - Transport layer is working well, and the remaining issues are expected to be fixed within the next few days.
   - The handshake handler has been thoroughly tested, with only minor remaining issues that are actively being addressed.